gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 1. start caching the file, so that we have a pre-made file before the 3rd party comes to take it,
 2. try a radical "rewrite all the things" solution using pure SQL, and see what happens.

 The caching solution would require us to throw in some caching code as well as some code/rules to invalidate the cache.
-Also it was clear that we would no longer be providing a "live feed", which didn't feel right.
+Also, it was clear that we would no longer be providing a "live feed", which didn't feel right.

 On the contrary, the "raw SQL" solution looked more appealing:

-1. all the Ruby code for pre-loading associations would be gone in favor of a new one-liner to just call a single SQL statement,
+1. all the Ruby code for pre-loading associations would be gone in favour of a new one-liner to just call a single SQL statement,
 2. we would not initialize hundreds of thousands of Ruby objects.
 Ruby GC would be happy!
-3. no more useless bytes to send over the wire, as right now we had ActiveRecord load all columns for all models participating in the process,
+3. no more useless bytes to send over the wire, as right now we have ActiveRecord load all columns for all models participating in the process,
 4. I personally wanted to verify the idea of taking advantage of raw SQL power.

 More importantly, to achieve the above all we had to do was to check in a file with SQL code into our git repo, and then call the SQL query from our Ruby code.
 It just felt simple!

-Long story short: after we did the migration, it was taking roughly **1 minute** to actually load all the data we needed!
-What's more important, it was now possible to start optimizing the SQL query by runnning `EXPLAIN` and auditing indexes.
+Long story short: after we did the migration, it took roughly **1 minute** to actually load all the data we needed!
+What's more important, it was now possible to start optimizing the SQL query by running `EXPLAIN` and auditing indexes.
 Also, looking at SQL's `SELECT` was a pure joy, as we could quickly see what columns we actually needed for the generated XML file.

 ## Howto-s